taccho18/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 <a name="retention-rules"></a>
 ### Retention rules

-Retention rules gives you control on how long data is stored in your account.
-By default, all historical data is deleted after 60 days (configurable in the system settings).
+Retention rules give you control on how long data is stored in your account.
+By default, all historical data is deleted after 60 days (configurable in the system settings by the platform administrator).
 You might however want to store measurements for 90 days for example, but delete alarms already after 10 days.

-Retention rules are usually run during the night.
+>**Info:** Retention rules are usually run during the night.
 When you edit a retention rule, you will not see an immediate effect in the **Usage** section on the **Home** screen of the Administration application.

+>**Requirements:** You need the following permissions:
+- To manage retention rules: ADMIN rights for the permission category "Retention rules"
+- To view retention rules: READ rights for the permission category "Retention rules".

 Click **Retention rules** in the **Management** menu to view a list of retention rules configured for your account.

 <img src="/images/users-guide/Administration/admin-retention-rules.png" alt="Retention rules">

-For each rule, the rule name, details on the data to be deleted (fragment type, type and source, see below) and the maximum age in days is provided.
+For each rule, the rule name, details on the data to be deleted (such as fragment type, type and source) and the maximum age in days is provided.

 The asterisk ("*") indicates that data with any value will be cleaned up.